 It can’t be that easy, can it?
 Of course not.
 Claiming any of these dependents for purposes of the Family Tax Credit depends on other rules, too, and one of them concerns your dependent’s income.
 This is where qualifying becomes a bit complicated.

 The Family Tax Credit was originally written to provide that your dependent could not have gross income in excess of the dependent exemption amount for that year.
-But the TCJA simultaneously eliminated that exemption for years 2018 through 2025, so the current restriction is income of as high as $4,150 depending on the situation.
+However, the TCJA simultaneously eliminated that exemption for years 2018 through 2025, so the current restriction is income of as high as $4,150 depending on the situation.

 Section 151(d)(5)(B) of the IRC retains the exemption amount for purposes of the Child Tax Credit and the new Family Tax Credit.
 And the amount remains indexed for inflation, which means it can be expected to increase periodically to keep up with the economy.